jazzfan2/solvesudoku/README.md

 # How to Use Your Project:
-Fill the text file 'matrix.txt' by the given digits for fields in corresponding positions, and by zeroes if fields are empty, and supply the simple command: solvesudoku.py
+Fill the text file 'matrix.txt' by the given digits for fields in corresponding positions, and by zeroes if fields are empty, and place this file in the same directory as the program.

+Then supply the simple command: solvesudoku.py

 In order to solve a Suduku type with four 3 x 3 "grey square" zones, supply any extra argument to the command.